Eriksen collapses during Denmark - Finland at EURO 2020 - Latest news

 What is the latest?

-Eriksen’s agent, Martin Schoots, told Gazzetta in Italy that Eriksen is in good spirits but the Inter Milan star wants answers about what happened.
+Eriksen’s agent, Martin Schoots, has previously told Gazzetta in Italy that Eriksen is in good spirits but the Inter Milan star wants answers about what happened.

 “We spoke this morning [Sunday].
 He was making jokes, he was in a good mood, I thought he was well,” Schoots said.
 “We all want to understand what happened to him, and he does too: the doctors are making some in-depth tests, but we’ll need some time.